Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/articles/palettes.md

 recreate a palette.
 All you need to do is drop a new *KryptonPalette* along with a *KryptonManager*, and then in your application's code, apply the following code:

+    /// <summary>
+    /// Apply a theme with a custom palette definition.
+    /// </summary>
     private void ApplyCustomTheme()
     {
         try